 Christian, here’s how you’ll benefit from praying the Psalms:

-1. You’ll pray more biblically faithful prayers.
+1. Praying the Psalms will help you pray more biblically faithful prayers.
 The Bible will guide your prayers, helping you to speak to God with words that have come from the mind and heart of God.

 This also means you’ll be praying more in accordance with the will of God.
 Can you have any greater assurance that you are praying the will of God than when you are praying the Word of God?

-2. You’ll be freed from the boredom of saying the same things about the same old things in prayer.
+2. Praying the Psalms will free you from the boredom of saying the same things about the same old things in prayer.
 One way this will happen is that the psalm will prompt you to pray about things you normally wouldn’t think to pray.
 You’ll find yourself praying about people and situations that you’d never think to put on a prayer list.

 Another way is that even though you also continue to pray about the same things (family, church, job, etc.), you’ll pray about them in new ways.
 Instead of saying, “Lord, please bless my family,” the text will guide you to pray things such as, “Lord, please be a shield around my family today,” if you are praying through Psalm 3:3, for example.

-3. You’ll pray more God-centered prayers.
+3. Praying the Psalms will help you pray more God-centered prayers.
 When you use a God-focused guide like the psalms to prompt your prayers, you’ll pray less selfishly and with more attention to the ways, the will and the attributes of God.

 Prayer becomes less about what you want God to do for you (though that is always a part of biblical praying) and more about the concerns of God and his kingdom.

-4. You’ll enjoy more focus in prayer.
+4. When you are praying the Psalms, you’ll enjoy more focus in prayer.
 When you say the same old things in prayer every day, it’s easy for your mind to wander.
 You find yourself praying auto-pilot prayer—repeating words without thinking about either them or the God to whom you offer them.

 But when you pray the Bible, your mind has a place to focus.
 And when your thoughts do wander, you have a place to return to—the next verse.

-5. You’ll find that prayer becomes more like a real conversation with a real Person.
+5. When you’re praying the Psalms, you’ll find that prayer becomes more like a real conversation with a real Person.
 Isn’t that what prayer should be?
 Prayer is talking with a Person, the Person of God himself.
 Prayer is not a monologue spoken in the direction of God.
 Yet somehow, many people assume that when they meet with the Lord he should remain silent and they should do all the talking.
 When we pray the psalms, though, our monologue to God becomes a conversation with God.

 I’m not alluding to the perception of some spiritual impression or hearing an inner voice, imagining God saying things to us—away with that sort of mysticism.
 Instead, I’m referring to the Bible as the means by which God participates in the conversation, for the Bible is God speaking.
 God speaks in the Bible, and you respond to that in prayer.
 That’s why people who try this often report, “The pressure was off.
 I didn’t have to think about what to say next, and the whole experience just kind of flowed.”